SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 • Affliction: On a hit the creature takes 2d4 acid damage and 2d4 poison damage.
 The creature is also poisoned until the end of their next turn.
 • Corrosion: On a hit the creature takes 2d8 acid damage.
 The creature also gets the AC reduced by 2 until the end of their next turn.
 • Misery: On a hit the creature takes 2d8 acid damage which lingers on their skin dealing an additional 2d4 acid damage at the end of their next turn.
 • Viscosity: On a hit the creature takes 2d8 acid damage.
-The creature is also confused until the end of their next turn.
+The creature is also hindered until the end of their next turn.
 All damage dice increase at 7th, 14th, and 18th levels.
 You can use this feature a number of times per long rest equal to your proficiency bonus + Intelligence modifier.

 * Vitriolist Spells